chloeposthumacoelho/seam/README.md

 A weather app which implements the ability for a user to see the weather in their specific location by using the OpenWeatherMap API.
 ### App Evaluation
 [Evaluation of your app across the following attributes]
-- **Category:** Search app, Car app
+- **Category:** ecommerce, marketplace, product listing app
 - **Mobile:** Yes, native
-- **Story:** User is about to drive in their electric car when they notice that they need a quick charge.
-They open their Spark app to search for nearby stations so they can get going.
-- (A user wants to be directed to the weather based on their particular city.
-They want an efficient app that loads up the current weather conditions based on their location without much effort needed. )
+- **Story:**
+- It is move out week and a student is considering what to do with their old textbooks and dorm desk which they do not need anymore.
+They realize they could sell it to another fellow student who may need it instead of throwing it in the local dump.
+They hope for a solution to this problem so another person could beenfit from what they don't feel the use to keep anymore.
+Enter Seam.
+- This user wants an efficient app that can allow them to list products they are considering selling based on a target audience without much effort needed.
+Their secondhand textbooks for example could be used by a student in an introductory class.
+Seam provides this by creating categories where users can place their listings and have a better chance of connecting with a student who may be interested in what they are selling.
 - **Market:** User who drive electric cars and require frequent stops to charge
 - A on-the-go person who needs to be informed of the weather conditions in their city (rainy, cloudy, etc) to manage work and other responsiblities.
 - **Habit:** User uses app weekly-monthly